bcgov/sso-keycloak/wiki/Using-Your-SSO-Client.md

 As part of the [Private Cloud Platform Openshift community](https://cloud.gov.bc.ca/private-cloud/) our service sits in the Gold Cluster which enables us to ensure our service is up 24/7.
 [Check out our up-to-date system health](https://uptime.com/s/bcgov-sso-gold)

-#### Redhat SSO Version
+#### Redhat Build of Keycloak Version

-Gold Current Version:  7.6.1.GA
+Gold Current Version:  26.2.5

-decommissioned - Silver Current Version: 7.4.9.GA

-For Red Hat SSO & Keycloak version information, please [see here](https://access.redhat.com/articles/2342881).
+For Redhat Build of Keycloak version information, please [see here](https://access.redhat.com/products/red-hat-build-of-keycloak).

 ### Environments and Accounts